Odra CLI

 contract Commands for interacting with contracts

-scenario Commands for running user-defined scenarios
+scenario Commands for interacting with scenarios

 help Print this message or the help of the given subcommand(s)